Hiring a CTO

 Hiring a CTO: A Quick Overview

-When hiring a CTO, you should keep the following criteria in mind:
+When you hire a CTO, you should keep the following criteria in mind:

-• Knowledge of trends—The main role of the CTO is to help the company stay on top of the latest technological advances
+• Knowledge of trends: A key reason to hire a CTO is to help the company stay on top of the latest technological advances.

-• Versatility—They should be able to take on projects that aren’t necessarily covered in the job description
+• Versatility: The right CTO should be able to take on projects that aren’t necessarily covered in the job description.

-• People Skills—Heading a strong team requires solid communication skills and a motivational attitude
+• People Skills: When you hire a CTO, you’re also choosing a team leader, so solid communication skills and a motivational attitude are essential.

 CTO